-(a) Acceptance.
+- (a) Acceptance.
 With respect to each plan to be submitted to the Department for its approval described in Sections 3.02 through 3.05, the Department shall approve or propose modification to the plan within thirty (30) days of such submission.
 If the Department proposes a modification to any such plan, the New Health System shall have thirty (30) days following notice thereof to respond.
 Failure to timely respond shall constitute acceptance.
-If the New Health System objects to the modifications proposed by the Department, the COPA Monitor may meet with the New Health System and the Department in an attempt to resolve all issues related to such plan.

-(b) Replacement Plans.
-With respect to each three-year plan described in this Article III, no later than ninety (90) days prior to the expiration of such plan, the New Health System shall develop and submit to the Department for its approval in accordance with Section 3.06(a) a new plan for the next three (3) full Fiscal Years to replace such expiring plan.
+If the New Health System objects to the modifications proposed by the Department, the COPA Monitor may meet with the New Health System and the Department in an attempt to resolve all issues related to such plan. - Replacement Plans.
+With respect to each three-year plan described in this (b) Article III, no later than ninety (90) days prior to the expiration of such plan, the New Health System shall develop and submit to the Department for its approval in accordance with Section 3.06(a) a new plan for the next three (3) full Fiscal Years to replace such expiring plan.
+The Department may waive the requirement for a replacement plan to be submitted if the Department determines that the policy goals associated with a particular spending commitment plan have been satisfied.
+In the event the policy goals associated with a spending commitment plan are satisfied by the New Health System spending less than the Total Incremental Spending Obligation for that category, the New Health System shall propose reallocation of the remaining spending obligation to another spending category.
+For example, if the Department determines that the policy goals for the Region-wide HIE are satisfied in Fiscal Year 2023 and the New Health System has only spent \$3,000,000 of the \$8,000,000 spending obligation, the New Health System shall propose reallocation of the remaining \$5,000,000 to another spending category (e.g., Rural Health) and the Department may waive the requirement that the New Health System submit a replacement plan for future years. - (c) Modification.

-(c) Modification.
 Following the approval, as applicable, and adoption of each plan described in this Article III, the New Health System may, from time to time, request a meeting with the COPA Monitor to discuss possible modifications to any such plan.
-Such discussions may include, among other things, proposals to revise the timing (but not the aggregate amount) of the spending commitments set forth in Exhibit B. In its discretion, the COPA Monitor shall determine whether any plan modifications proposed by the New Health System are material.
-The COPA Monitor shall accept any plan modifications.
-The COPA Monitor shall notify the Department of any such nonmaterial modification.
+Such discussions may include, among other things, proposals to revise the timing (but not the 10-year aggregate amount) of the spending commitments set forth in Exhibit B. In its discretion, the COPA Monitor shall determine whether any plan modifications proposed by the New Health System are material.
+The COPA Monitor shall accept any plan modifications it determines are not material, but shall notify the Department of any such nonmaterial modification.
 The COPA Monitor shall refer all proposed plan modifications it determines are material to the Department for its consideration.
 The Department may accept, decline or revise any proposed modification to any plan referred to it by the COPA Monitor.
 To the extent any adopted plan is modified pursuant to this Section 3.06(c), the New Health System shall accordingly amend and restate the plan to be effective on a prospective basis.